lingkio/docusign-connect/README.md

       sourceDataField: student_id
     - id: CurrentAddress
       sourceDataField: current_id
 ```
+One's the yaml configuration and saml metadata file are created you need to pass that while creating docker build or if you are running the application directly copy that in root folder.

+#### Metadata Location in oauth:
 ![Metadata Location in oauth](./metadata.png)
 ### How to run

-``docker build --build-arg YAML_CONFIG_PATH=./test.yaml --build-arg METADATA_PATH=./metadata.xml   -t lingk_redirectore:0.0.1 .``

-One's the yaml and metadata file are created you need to pass that while creating docker build or if you are running the application directly copy that in root folder.

 ### For running on local

 ``ASPNETCORE_YAML_CONFIG=test.yaml dotnet run``
+### For running using docker

+``docker build --build-arg YAML_CONFIG_PATH=./test.yaml --build-arg METADATA_PATH=./metadata.xml   -t lingk_redirectore:0.0.1 .``

 #### For linux